This post was originally published in April 2019 and has been updated.

 - Taco sauce takes the place of traditional pizza sauce.
 Refried beans can also be used.

 - Cheese - Use freshly shredded for the best taste and melting quality.
-I love Colby Jack.
-Pepper Jack, Monterey Jack, and Cheddar are all great options.
+I love Colby Jack, but Pepper Jack, Monterey Jack, and Cheddar are also great options.

-- Taco meat - Make with ground turkey, chicken, or beef - whatever your preference.
+- Taco meat - You can use ground turkey, chicken, or beef - whatever your preference.
 Just add spices and taco sauce.

 Toppings